 The OLS4000 is used at different stages as it not only offers 3D measuring capabilities and precise surface roughness measurements, but because both types of data can be collected much more quickly than with other instruments, as the microscope captures images and performs measurements in seconds, where stylus-based systems require a probe to travel across a surface, which is much slower.

 The other advantages of the microscope are highly precise color imaging as well as its ease of use and convenience.
-The other instruments require extensive training but the Olympus system is very easy to learn how to use.
+The other instruments require extensive training but the Evident system is very easy to learn how to use.
 The research team is presently working on developing methods in order to expand its utility and performance and make it more cost-effective to implement on a larger scale.